mastrHyperion98/PassLock/README.md

 * maven is set to use JDK 11 by default.
 You can change those values in the pom  document.
 I am leaving my project config on github for reference.
 You should download only the src files.
 * <a href=https://openjfx.io/openjfx-docs/>JavaFX documentation and setup</a> You can find information on how to setup a javafx maven project with the major java IDE.
 * <a href=https://mvnrepository.com/artifact/org.xerial/sqlite-jdbc/3.32.3.2>Maven SQLITE Xerial drivers for JDBC</a>
-* Please note: For the moment for reasons of security the project excludes the Encryption class and algorithm that are used by the application.
-I am looking into ways of releasing the Encryption information without comprimising on security.